BioRRW/DRAM2/docs/getting_started/basic_use.rst

 Step 3: Summarizing annotations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Distillation step summarizes the annotated genes within the ``annotated`` directory and generates a new directory ``distill`` which is populated with multiple files:
+The distillation step summarizes the annotated genes within the ``annotated`` directory and generates a new directory ``distill`` which is populated with multiple files:

    * ``genome_stats.tsv``: Genome statistics for all input genomes
    * ``metabolism_summary.xlsx``: Metabolism summary of all input genomes, which gives gene counts of functional and structural genes across a wide variety of metabolisms